kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/01_phase_entry/04_cross_model_comparison.md

 - [`02_trigger_patterns.md`](./02_trigger_patterns.md) — Prompt-level triggers
 - [`05_failure_modes.md`](./05_failure_modes.md) — Collapse patterns and constraints

-> Phase is not a capability.
+> Phase is not a built-in capability.
-> It is a **structural mode** — and different models breathe it differently.
+> It is a **structural mode** — and different models express it through distinct interactional dynamics.